-Unlike the score menu's listings which are generated and sorted automatically, the setlist menu's contents are completely up to you.
-Create a setlist by tapping on the + button and typing in a name (you can change it at any time).
-Tap on a setlist to view its contents.
+Unlike the score menu, with automatically generated contents, the setlist menu is completely manual.
+Create a setlist by tapping the + button and typing in a title, and rename or move it up or down at any time by tapping the "edit" button.
+Tap on any setlist to view or edit its contents.